Vicky Martin, please introduce yourself

-I initially started out in the 90s photographing in black and white but later moved on to color and find it is a totally different way of photographing, I try to utilise the color in my photographs to benefit the overall narrative.
+I initially started in the 90s photographing in black and white but later moved on to color and find it is a different way of photographing, I try to utilize the color in my photographs to benefit the overall narrative.
 It is a big consideration of mine when planning any shot to think about how the colors in the image will work together.

 How do you prepare for a photo?

-Preparation for a photograph can be a long process from initial idea particularly if the photograph requires a unique location.
-Sourcing props and costumes can be time consuming especially if I need to make and create something.
-Determination, perseverance and adrenaline plays a big part!
+Preparation for a photograph can be a long process from the initial idea particularly if the photograph requires a unique location.
+Sourcing props and costumes can be time-consuming especially if I need to make and create something.
+Determination, perseverance, and adrenaline play a big part!

 I start with an initial idea for a photograph, I then think through how to achieve the image in my mind.
-Then consideration is given to locations, outfits, colors and how everything will work together.
-The crucial stage is then conceptualising how to take single image ideas and develop them into a series.
+Then consideration is given to locations, outfits, colors, and how everything will work together.
+The crucial stage is then conceptualizing how to take single image ideas and develop them into a series.
 I enjoy all aspects of the creative process.